sksmagr23/shannon_frontend/README.md

 - Interactive MapboxGL integration for location selection and Reverse geocoding for city name lookup.
 - Real-time data visualization using Recharts
 - Modern UI with Ant Design and Framer Motion animations
-- Google Authentication using Firebase.
+- Authentication with Google and github using next-auth
 - Fully responsive design
 - Real-time data updates and predictions on Dashboard